oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 ### Open Issues

-1. Behavior of Direct clone of Direct-Luns based disks and of shared disks - Automatically attaching these disks may yield to data corruption, if both source VM and destination VM are up.
+1. Behavior of clone of Direct-Luns based disks and of shared disks - Automatically attaching these disks may yield to data corruption, if both source VM and destination VM are up.
 If we ignore cloning these disks, the cloned VM will not have these disks.
 A suggestion was raised to mark these disks as unplugged at cloned VM, allowing the administrator to decide whether to plug it or not.